MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 > * App Service must be deployed as code.
 Custom containers aren't supported.

 #### Autoinstrumentation in the Azure portal

-Toggle on monitoring for your Python apps in Azure App Service with no code changes required.

-Application Insights for Python integrates with code-based Linux Azure App Service.

-The integration is in public preview.
-It adds the Python SDK, which is in GA.

 1. **Select Application Insights** in the Azure control panel for your app service, then select **Enable**.